parikh1bhavya/MASM/README.md

 	ii. the sum of negative numbers entered iii. the average, rounded to the nearest integer (e.g. -20.5 rounds to -20) iv. a parting message (with the user’s name)

+# Project 4
+ Description:
+ Write a program to calculate composite numbers.
+First, the user is instructed to enter the number of composites to be displayed, and is prompted to enter an integer in the range [1 ..
+400].
+The user enters a number, n, and the program verifies that 1 <= n <= 400.

+ If n is out of range, the user is re- prompted until s/he enters a value in the specified range.
+The program then calculates and displays all of the composite numbers up to and including the nth composite.
+The results should be displayed 10 composites per line with at least 3 spaces between the numbers.